-RUR supports plugin architecture, allowing many types of usage data to be collected while using the same software infrastructure.
-Two basic types of RUR plugins are supported: data plugins, which collect particular statistics about system resources, and output plugins, which take the output of the RUR software stack and send it to a backing store.
+RUR supports a plugin architecture, allowing many types of usage data to be collected while using the same software infrastructure.
+Two basic types of RUR plugins are supported: data plugins, which collect particular statistics about system resources, and output plugins, which send the output of the RUR software stack to a backing store.

-Cray supplies plugins as part of the RUR distribution, including four data collection plugins and three output plugins as described in the following sections.
+Cray supplies plugins as part of the RUR distribution, including four data collection plugins, three output plugins, and one example plugin as described in the following sections.
 Sites choose which plugins to enable or disable by modifying the RUR configuration file.
-See Enabling/Disabling Plugins on page 349 for more information.
+See Enable/Disable Plugins on page 353 for more information.